Frequently Asked Questions

 Q. How soon do you start working with my creditors?

 On the average negations begin within 1 to 2 weeks after you sign up with the program.
 These initial calls will be to let them know that you are entered into a partnership and you are working on reducing your debt.
 This also lets them know what company they should be calling to settle this debt and not you!
-Most of your creditors won’t get into the serious discussions of debt reduction until they know you are serious about paying them off.
+Most of your creditors won’t get into serious discussions of debt reduction until they know you are serious about paying them off.
 This can only be accomplished once you have established a settlement account and funded it properly.
-The first settlement usually happens within the first 6 to 9 months of the program.
-Note that fresh start clients could actually find their settlements happening faster because they aren’t paying fees until the settlement is negotiated.
+The first settlement usually happens within the first 3 to 5 months of the program.

 Q. What happens if my creditors try to sue me?